hyphenPaul/foodtruck/README.md

 ### Development tools

-If you would like to test the application you'll find a couple handy shell function here: https://github.com/hyphenPaul/foodtruck/blob/main/foodtruck_helpers.sh.
+If you would like to test the application you'll find a couple of handy shell functions here: https://github.com/hyphenPaul/foodtruck/blob/main/foodtruck_helpers.sh.
 You can test the app, run credo, or run dialyzer.

-To run all of three do the following.
+To run all three do the following.
 ```
 source ~/foodtruck/foodtruck_helpers.sh
 foodtruck-run-all